 A muscular container placed in the lower abdomen.
-Its walls are elastic and bundled which allow it to hold from 400 to 700 ml of urine, and with extreme expansion it can hold up to approx 1500–2000 ml.
+Its walls are elastic and bundled which allows it to hold from 400 to 700 ml of urine, and with extreme expansion it can hold up to approx. 1500–2000 ml.
 The bladder wall muscles expand when the bladder is filled, and contract when it is voided.

 At the bottom of the bladder there is an internal urethra orifice secured with two sets of ring shaped muscles (sphincters).

-It is the end part of the urinary system.
-It is a tube with thin walls used to excrete the urine collected in the bladder.
+It is the end part of the urinary system in the form of a tube with thin walls used to excrete the urine collected in the bladder.
 The urethra is of different length in men and women due to the differences in their anatomy.
 The female urethra is about 3–5 cm long, and the male urethra is about 15–20 cm long and opens at the end of the penis also providing an additional role being the exit for the semen.

 Urine flow is controlled with two sphincters – external and internal.
 The internal sphincter is a ring shaped muscle which surrounds the initial part of the urethra.
 It contracts and relaxes involuntarily.
 The external sphincter is made of the pelvic floor muscles which are spread between the pelvic bones shaped like an inverted umbrella.
 These muscles are responsible for supporting the organs in the abdominal cavity and are used to control the urine flow voluntary.

 There are receptors in the bladder walls – they react to the tension put on the walls, so they react when the bladder is filled sending a signal to the spinal cord.
 First urge signals appear after filling the bladder with 200–300 ml of urine.

 Constant kidney functioning regulates electrolytes and maintains acid-base homeostasis.
 About 170–180 litres of blood flows every day through the kidneys – approx. 1,5 litres is excreted in the form of urine.
 It is a cycle which takes place according the diagram below: